The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Discussion

-As we stated earlier, the leading-order terms of the derived asymptotic expansions are independent of the actual shape of the bounded domain and thus readily applicable to an arbitrary bounded 3-D domain $\Omega$ with a smooth boundary $\partial\Omega$ that contains a collection of $N$ partially reactive surface patches.
-An important, but completely open, direction is to provide a higher-order asymptotic analysis of our four problems in this more general situation.
-In this extension, the following surface Neumann Green's function with singularity $\x_i\in \partial\Omega$ plays a key role: \bsub The local behavior near the singularity $\x_i\in \partial\Omega$ is \cite{Silber03}
+(vi) As we stated earlier, the leading-order terms of the derived asymptotic expansions are independent of the actual shape of the bounded domain and thus readily applicable to an arbitrary bounded 3-D domain $\Omega$ with a smooth boundary $\partial\Omega$ that contains a collection of $N$ partially reactive surface patches.
+However, extending the analysis to higher-order to capture the role of the curvature of the boundary and the inter-patch interactions is a largely open research frontier.
+In \cite{Cheviakov15}, a two-term asymptotic expansion for the MFPT in an arbitrary 3-D domain for perfectly reactive patches revealed the effect on the MFPT of the local mean curvature of the smooth boundary.
+However this analysis did not capture the higher-order inter-patch interactions, as this would have required a detailed study of the singularity behavior as $\x\to\x_i$ of the surface Neumann Green's function $G_s(\x;\x_i)$ satisfying (\ref{mfpt:sph}).
+By using techniques from microlocal analysis, it was established rigorously in Proposition 1 of \cite{Tzou21} that this singularity behavior has the form

-\esub where $H_i$ is the mean curvature to $\partial\Omega$ at $\x=\x_i$ (with $H_i=1$ for the unit sphere), and where the constant $R_i$ is the regular part.
-Two key challenges are that analytical solutions for $G_s$ are not known for non-spherical domains and that an efficient numerical scheme to compute $G_s$ and $R_i$ is difficult owing to the intricate singularity behavior (\ref{extent:sph_loc}) and the need to ensure the global condition $\int_{\Omega}G_s\, d\x=0$.

-However, by adopting an orthogonal curvilinear coordinate system near each patch, inner problems very similar to that derived for the MFRT in a sphere using geodesic normal coordinates will be obtained.
-From a preliminary asymptotic analysis of the MFRT satisfying (\ref{mfpt:ssp}) in an arbitrary 3-D domain with smooth boundary, we can readily derive a two-term asymptotic expansion for $\overline{u}$ in the form

-where $\overline{C}=\sum_{i=1}^{N} C_i$ and $C_i=C_i(\kappa_i)$ is the local reactive capacitance of the $i$-th patch.
-It is an open problem to extend this calculation for the volume-average MFRT to higher order, and to undertake a similar approach to calculate the splitting probability and to analyze the SDN and SN problems in an arbitrary 3-D domain.
+Here ${\mathcal H}_i$ is the mean curvature of $\partial\Omega$ at $\x_i$, $d(\x)\equiv \mbox{dist}(\x,\partial\Omega)>0$ is the distance to the boundary from $\x$, $e(\x;\x_i)$ is an anisotropic term that depends on the specific path of approach to $\x=\x_i\in\partial\Omega$, while the {\em regular part} $R_{s}(\x_i)$ is a {\em global quantity} that depends on $\Omega$ and $\x_i$.
+From the resolution of this singularity structure of $G_s$, a three-term expansion for the MFPT for a single local circular or elliptically shaped perfectly reactive boundary patch was rigorously derived for a general Riemannian manifold \cite{Tzou21}.